 Plan No: Proposal: Location: Reasons for Refusal 3/2011/1032/P Outline application for proposed 'log cabin' style holiday lodges Whins Lodge Whalley Old Road Langho Policies G1, ENV3, ENV4, RT1 and NPPF - detriment to the openness of the greenbelt and to the character and visual amenities of the open countryside locality.
-3/2012/0159/P Raise the roof to part of the existing house.
-Provide a two storey extension for a garage and dressing room/en-suite at 6 Knowsley Road Wilpshire The proposal by virtue of its design would result in a development that would have a severely detrimental impact upon the residential amenity of the area.
+3/2012/0159/P Raise the roof to part of 6 Knowsley Road The proposal by virtue by virtue of its design would result in а development that would have a severely detrimental impact upon the residential amenity of the area.
 This would be contrary to Policies G1 and H10 of the Districtwide Local Plan and the Council's adopted SPG on alterations and extensions.